[slideshow_deploy id=’213′]

 - The above species feed on brassica crops and cruciferous weedy hosts like yellow rocket, shephard’s purse and wild mustard.
 Common lambsquarters is also preferred

-- Activity increases with warming temperatures, and invasion into fields can be rapid.
+- **Activity increases with warming temperatures, and invasion into fields can be rapid**

-- Newly seeded crops are particularly vulnerable, damage to cotyledons can cause uneven stands or crop loss.
+- Newly seeded crops are particularly vulnerable, the damage to cotyledons can cause uneven stands or crop loss.

 - Spot or border treatments can be effective.
 Consult the PNW Insect Management Handbook for labeled products.